 TOTAL = 100%

 Research participation or alternative 10%

 Midterm 2 25%

 Midterm 1 25%

 InQuizitive quizzes 20%

-Attendance, assignments, and participation in P eer Labs 10%
+Attendance, assignments, & participation in Peer Labs 10%

-Attendance and participation in lectures 10%
+Attendance/i>Clicker participation in lectures 10%

-^{}Either Option 1 or Option 2
+\\Either Option 1 or Option 2\\

 Final grades may be curved depending on the final distribution.
 However, based on past experience, the A range will likely cover point totals in the 90-100% range, the B range will likely cover point totals in the 80-89.9%, etc. The Psychology Department's Undergraduate Education Committee informs instructors that over the past 10 years, the department's average distribution of grades at the 200-level has about 20% A's and about 30% B's.